saricardo/cpu_benchmark/README.md

 Note: When the charts refer to general cummulative CPU usage, the CPU values are printed in percentage and refer to the relative CPU capacity disregarding the number of cpu cores.
 Ex: In a 8 cores system 100% refers to 8 cores fully used, whereas in a 4 core system 100% refers to 4 cores fully used.
 In a 2 cores system 50% referes to 1 core on average.
 So the 100% always refers to the totallity of CPU cores available.
+Sometimes peak values might overcome 100% a little.
+This small error is introduced when doing calculations for measuring the cpu usage in a given time slot.